SDG-Den/SDG-MANGO-HELPERS/docs/SDG-MANGO-HELPERS/209-layoutbutton.md

 # layoutbutton.sh — Bar Widget Layout Indicator

+**What this is for:** Shows the current window layout on your bar and can run automatic actions depending on which layout is active — for example, grouping all windows when you switch to fair layout.

 Queries the active monitor's layout and executes per-layout side effects.
 Designed to be used as a bar widget or bound to a key.

 ```